yt87/pyiapws95/README.rst

 Quick Start
 -----------

-The only required dependency is `numpy`.
-Substantially better performance one can obtain by installing `numba`. `Pint` simplifies unit handling.
+The only required dependency is numpy.
+Substantially better performance one can obtain by installing numba.
+Pint simplifies unit handling.

-The easiest way to try **pyiapws95** is to install it with conda in a separate environment::
+The easiest way to try pyiapws95 is to install it with conda in a separate environment::

   $ conda create -n pyiapws95 -c yt87 python=3.9 numpy numba pint pyiapws95

-Then one can obtain thermodynamic properties of water at the sea level and room temprerature as follows:
+Then one can obtain thermodynamic properties of water at the sea level and room temperature as follows:

 .. code-block:: python